Microsoft-CISL/sqlite-autotuning/README.md

     > Note this step is optional, but recommended for a better experience.
     > You can alternatively stay in the browser interface for the entire demo.

+1. Make sure the local repo is up to date.

+    > To be executed in the integrated terminal at the bottom of the VSCode window:

+    ```sh
+    # Pull the latest sqlite-autotuning demo code.
+    git pull
+    ```

 1. Make sure the MLOS dependencies are up to date.

     > To be executed in the integrated terminal at the bottom of the VSCode window: